-Sometimes imperfections bring personality to a flooring installation.
-In this photo, we see a kitchen which features beautiful, hand crafted terracotta tiles.
-These lovely red hued pieces each have distinct characteristics, which bely the human artistry which went into their creation.
+Sometimes imperfections bring personality to flooring installation.
+In this photo, you see a kitchen that features beautiful, hand-crafted terra-cotta tiles.
+These lovely red-hued pieces each have distinct characteristics, which highlight the human artistry which went into their creation.
 At the same time, the elegant accent emblems serve to elevate the look of this floor past rustic, into a distinctly Tuscan style.Continue to 4 of 8 below.

 04 of 08